Data plane configuration

 Overview

 NGINX Gateway Fabric can dynamically update the global data plane configuration without restarting.
 The data plane configuration is a global configuration for NGINX that has options that are not available using the standard Gateway API resources.
-This includes such things as setting an OpenTelemetry collector config, disabling http2, or changing the IP family.
+This includes such things as setting an OpenTelemetry collector config, disabling http2, changing the IP family, or setting the NGINX error log level.

 Note: